os-fpga/1st-CLaaS/README.md

   - Developers must understand AXI protocols and manage AXI controllers.
   - The AWS platform can be intimidating to a newcomer.

-We had to go through this pain, but we bundled our work so you won't have to.
+We had to go through this pain, but we bundled our work so you wouldn't have to.

-To further streamline development and avoid any dependency on the F1 platform and Xilinx tool stack, the server can be run on your local machine where the kernel is emulated with RTL simulation using the Verilator open-source RTL simulator.
+To further streamline development, reduce cost, and avoid any dependency on the F1 platform and Xilinx tool stack, we support development on your local machine where the kernel is emulated with RTL simulation using the Verilator open-source RTL simulator.
 AWS and Xilinx tools are only required for kernel optimization and deployment.
-As an added bonus, Verilator simulation runs significantly (~100x?) faster than simulation using the Xilinx "hardware emulation flow," partly because Verilator is fast and partly because it need not include the shell logic surrounding the kernel.
+As an added bonus, Verilator simulation runs significantly (~100x?!) faster than simulation using the Xilinx "hardware emulation flow," partly because Verilator is fast and partly because we simulate only the Custom Kernel, not including the shell logic surrounding the kernel.

 Reducing the problem to web and RTL development is not the finish line for us.
 1st CLaaS is a part of a broader effort to redefine the silicon industry and bring silicon to the masses.
 Getting past the complexities of RTL modeling is part of that.
-1st CLaaS is driven by avid supporters of TL-Verilog, in association with Redwood EDA.
+1st CLaaS is driven by avid supporters of TL-Verilog, in association with <a href="http://redwoodeda.com" target="_blank" atom_fix="_">Redwood EDA</a>.
 TL-Verilog introduces a much-needed digital circuit design methodology shift with simpler and more powerful modeling constructs.
 1st CLaaS is in no way tied to TL-Verilog.
 You can use Verilog/SystemVerilog or any hardware description language that can be turned into Verilog.
 But TL-Verilog lnguage extensions are supported out of the box, and we strongly encourage you to take advantage of them and help us drive this innovation forward.
 Redwood EDA provides a free, online IDE for TL-Verilog development at <a href="http://makerchip.com" target="_blank" atom_fix="_">makerchip.com</a>.
 You can find training materials in the IDE.
-Read [the more-complete story](docs/Story.md) from Redwood EDA founder, <a href="https://www.linkedin.com/in/steve-hoover-a44b607/" target="_ blank">Steve Hoover</a>.
+Read [the more-complete story](docs/Story.md) from Redwood EDA founder, <a href="https://www.linkedin.com/in/steve-hoover-a44b607/" target="_blank" atom_fix="_">Steve Hoover</a>.

 # Status

-This repository is generally working, and is under active development in the summer of 2019 with sponsorship from Google through <a href="https://summerofcode.withgoogle.com/" target="_blank" atom_fix="_">Google Summer of Code</a>.
+This repository is generally working, and the initial development push is winding down.

 A working <a href="https://github.com/alessandrocomodi/fpga-webserver/tree/master/apps/mandelbrot" target="_ blank">Mandelbrot explorer</a> is included.
 This demo is hosted at <a href="http://fractalvalley.net" target="_blank" atom_fix="_">FractalValley.net</a>.

 Anything and everything is subject to change at this point, especially with respect to the interface provided by the framework for applications to build upon.
 So, you should build on a specific version of the framework and expect to do some debugging if you choose to upgrade by pulling from master.

 # Main Contributors

   - <a href="https://www.linkedin.com/in/steve-hoover-a44b607/" target="_ blank">Steve Hoover</a>: Project lead/lead developer.
   - <a href="https://www.linkedin.com/in/alessandro-comodi-2a522a65/" target="_ blank">Alessandro Comodi</a>: Early development, in collaboration with the NECSTLab at Politecnico di Milano, under Marco Santambrogio.
-  - <a href="https://www.linkedin.com/in/akos-hadnagy/" target="_ blank">Akos Hadnagy</a>: Terraform and Verilator infrastructure as a student in Google Summer of Code, 2019.
+  - <a href="https://www.linkedin.com/in/akos-hadnagy/" target="_ blank">Akos Hadnagy</a>: Terraform and Verilator infrastructure sponsored by Google in <a href="https://summerofcode.withgoogle.com/" target="_blank" atom_fix="_">Google Summer of Code</a>, 2019.